AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 The graphs also show that there is a decrease in the rate of change of head loss, depicted by the slope, across the length of the flocculator for all triplicates.
 The largest change in head loss was experienced by the first section of the flocculator because this was where nanoparticles accumulated the most.
 Across the length of the flocculator, the amount of free coagulant nanoparticles for attachment decreased because more coagulant had attached either to clay or to the first sections of the flocculator.
 Therefore, the rate of attachment of coagulant nanoparticles to the wall of the flocculator decreases, thus decreasing the rate of head loss along the length of the flocculator.

 The team expected to see the overall head loss increase as turbidity decreased.
 This is because as turbidity decreases, there is less clay for coagulant to attach to and thus there are more free coagulant nanoparticles that can attach to the flocculator walls.
 However, aside from the 20 NTU trials, the team saw a decrease in head loss accumulation as turbidity decreased.
+This result suggests that perhaps it is the clay or a coagulant/clay mixture sticking to the flocculator.

 </div>